Emlen Tunnell: Coaching and family

 Tunnell was married in 1962 to Patricia Dawkins.
 They had no children.

 In the fall of 1962, Tunnell worked as a scout for the Giants and Packers, observing college players on Saturdays and watching the Giants' upcoming opponents on Sundays.
 In May 1963, he was hired by the Giants as a special assistant coach under head coach Allie Sherman.
 In addition to his scouting duties, he was responsible for "special assignments" during the Giants' training camp.

 In February 1965, Tunnell was promoted to assistant coach responsible for the Giants' defensive backs.
 While some sources credit Tunnell as the first African American to work as an assistant coach in the NFL, and even as the first black coach in the NFL, Fritz Pollard was a head coach in the NFL in the 1920s, and Lowell Perry was an assistant coach for the Pittsburgh Steelers in 1957.

 Tunnell suffered a minor heart attack in October 1974 and thereafter assumed a new position as the Giants' assistant personnel director.
 In July 1975, Tunnell died from a heart attack during a Giants practice session at Pace University in Pleasantville, New York.
-He was buried at Gulph United Church of Christ Cemetery in West Conshohocken, Pennsylvania.